Digi-Cazter/GAuthify-Ruby/README.md

 * unique_id: An id to identify user.
 Could be the PK used for the user in your db.
 * auth_code: Code retrieved from Google Authenticator, SMS, EMail, or OTP
 * safe_mode: If set to true, all exceptions during the request will be suppressed and the check will return True.
-This essentially temporary bypasses 2-factor authentication if there is a unusualy server error.
+This essentially temporary bypasses 2-factor authentication if there is a unusual server error.
 * Return: True/False (bool) or raises Error